- Advertisement -spot_img

 As the world’s most popular search engine, Google is a good place to start.
 According to Google’s records, there have been 4 billion store visits from people clicking on ads… and counting.
 Considering the sheer reach Google has, it could be a smart move to consider Google AdWords.

-You can choose from two different types of ads via Google Adwords: text ads and display ads.
+You can choose from two different types of paid ads via Google Adwords: text ads and display paid ads.
 Text ads are those you see at the top of your search results or list down the side of the page, and they are aimed at anyone who hits the Google search bar for related products or services.
 You’ll only pay if someone clicks on the ad (pay-per-click, or PPC advertising).

 Display ads are the ones you see dotted around the web pages you’re visiting.
 They can be based on your previously recorded searches.